 Most of them are from Provence and members of the Aix-based cooking academy, La Villa des Chefs, although occasionally there's an equally distinguished guest chef from outside the region.

-The chefs aren't dropping their own restaurants in order to toil in the kitchens at Marignane, of course.
+The chefs aren't dropping their own restaurants in order to toil in the kitchens at the airport, of course.
 But they are devising the menus and keeping a close eye on quality.

-What's more, you get free parking at one of the airport's (otherwise quite pricey) car-parks as part of the meal deal.
+What's more, you can get free parking during your meal at one of the airport's (otherwise quite pricey) car-parks as part of the deal.
+Leave your car as usual, then get a special exit pass from the waiting staff when you pay your bill.

 The restaurant's super-retro design is meant to reflect Marseille-Provence airport itself.
 Destroyed during the Second World War, Terminal 1 was rebuilt in 1961 by Fernand Pouillon.